 Replace chicken with turkey, or try using mixed root vegetables for a vegetarian twist.

-Save This one-pan chicken cobbler is bound to become a regular comfort food favorite.
+This one-pan chicken cobbler is bound to become a regular comfort food favorite.
 Simple, hearty, and delicious every time.

 Cooking Guide